khill42/OSC_IntroHPC/_episodes/11-cluster.md

 In this case, we are on a login node.
 A login node serves as a gateway to the cluster and serves as a single point of access.
 As a gateway, it is well suited for uploading and downloading files, setting up software, and running quick tests.
 It should never be used for doing actual work.
+Login nodes only have 1GB RAM and 20 minutes CPU time.

 The real work on a cluster gets done by the compute nodes.
 Compute nodes come in many shapes and sizes, but generally are dedicated to doing all of the heavy lifting that needs doing.